USS Denver (LPD-9): Decommissioning

 Denver was decommissioned on 14 August 2014 at Joint Base Pearl Harbor–Hickam in Hawaii.
 She had been the oldest active duty ship in the US Navy behind USS Constitution.
 Upon Denver's decommissioning, USS Blue Ridge became the Navy's second oldest ship.
-The US government has offered to sell the ship to Malaysia to replace KD Sri Inderapura which was destroyed by fire in an incident in 2009.
+The US government had offered to sell the ship to Malaysia to replace KD Sri Inderapura which was destroyed by fire in an incident in 2009.

-The Navy announced that USS Green Bay would replace Denver in Sasebo in summer 2015.
+The Navy announced that USS Green Bay would replace Denver in Sasebo in the summer of 2015.

 On 22 July 2022, Denver was sunk during a sinking exercise (SINKEX), as part of a multinational exercise Rim of the Pacific (RIMPAC) 2022, approximately 50 nmi northwest of Kauai, Hawaii.
-She was hit by U.S. Navy F/A-18F Super Hornets long range anti-ship missile; United States Army AH-64 Apache helicopters shot air-to-ground Hellfire missiles, rockets, and 30 mm guns; and Marine Corps F/A-18C/D Hornets fired AGM-88 HARM missiles, followed by a Harpoon (AGM-84) missile, and JDAMs.
-She was also shelled by USS Chafee with her Mark 45 5 in gun, Japanese Self Defence Force Type 12 Surface-to-Ship Missiles and the U.S. Army's High Mobility Artillery Rocket System, sinking her in 15000 ft of water in the Pacific Ocean.
+She was hit by U.S. Navy F/A-18F Super Hornets launching long-range anti-ship missiles; United States Army AH-64 Apache helicopters shot air-to-ground Hellfire missiles, rockets, and 30 mm guns; and Marine Corps F/A-18C/D Hornets fired AGM-88 HARM missiles, followed by a Harpoon (AGM-84) missile, and JDAMs.
+She was also shelled by USS Chafee with her Mark 45 5 in gun, Japanese Self Defence Force Type 12 surface-to-ship missiles and the U.S. Army's High Mobility Artillery Rocket System, sinking her in 15000 ft of water in the Pacific Ocean.